thorsten-gehrig/alexa-remote-control/README.md

    -h : help
 ```

-There's also a "plain" version, which lacks some functionality (-i, -p, -P, -S and no radio station names) but doesn't need 'jq' for JSON processing.
+There's also a "plain" version, which lacks some functionality (-i, -p, -P, -S and no radio station names) but doesn't require 'jq' for JSON processing.

 http://blog.loetzimmer.de/2017/10/amazon-alexa-hort-auf-die-shell-echo.html